Skip to main content

 Just like Transactions in other blockchain networks, Interactions in MOI need to be broadcast to the whole network, and all Guardian nodes in the network compete to finalize them.
 Any node can attempt to finalize an Interaction by successfully locking the context of the Interaction participants, executing the Interaction and finalizing the state transitions on the participants.
 Interactions require a fee for the cost incurred by the network to validate & execute them.

-Interaction vs Transaction
+Interaction vs Operation

 The primary difference between Interactions in MOI and Transactions in other blockchain protocols is the degree of general-purpose capability and flexibility.